AuthArmor/autharmor-js/README.md

 ### Authenticator Authentication

 To authenticate a user using their authenticator app, use the `authenticateWithAuthenticatorAsync` method.
-It returns a `QrResult` which contains an authentication URL which can either be displayed as a QR code, or, on mobile devices, be navigated to on a separate tab to launch the AuthArmor authenticator app or prompt to install it.
+It returns a `QrResult` which contains an authentication URL which can either be displayed as a QR code, or, on mobile devices, be navigated to on a separate tab to launch the Auth Armor authenticator app or prompt to install it.
 Calling the `resultAsync` method on the `QrResult` will return the `AuthenticationResult`.

 ```ts
 const qrResult = await authArmorClient.authenticateWithAuthenticatorAsync("username");